-The purpose of Community Navigator Services is to promote self-determination, support the beneficiary in making life choices, provide advocacy and identify opportunities to become a part of their community.
-Community Navigator provides support to the beneficiary and planning teams in developing social networks and connections within local communities.
-Community Navigator Services also emphasizes, promotes and coordinates the use of generic resources to address the beneficiary needs in addition to paid services.
+The purpose of Community Navigator Services is to promote self-determination, support the individual in making life choices, provide advocacy and identify opportunities to become a part of their community.
+Community Navigator provides support to individuals and planning teams in developing social networks and connections within local communities.
+Community Navigator Services also emphasizes, promotes and coordinates the use of generic resources to address the individual's needs in addition to paid services.
 Community Navigator provides an annual informational session on Self-Determination and Self Direction.
-The beneficiary and legally responsible person may choose to opt out of this annual informational session.

-These services also support the beneficiary, representatives, and Managing Employers by providing assistance to those that direct their own waiver services.
+Individuals and legally responsible persons may choose to opt out of this requirement.
+These services also support individuals, representatives, and Managing Employers by providing assistance to those that direct their own waiver services.

 Community Navigator is mandatory for all Employers of Record until competence in directing service is demonstrated.
 Community Navigator Services may be intermittent and fade as community connections develop and skills increase in individual direction.
-Community Navigators assist and support (rather than direct and manage) the beneficiary throughout the service delivery process.
+Community Navigators assist and support (rather than direct and manage) the individual throughout the service delivery process.
 Community Navigator Services are intended to enhance, not replace, existing natural and community resources.
-If the beneficiary requires paid supports to participate or engage once connected with the activity, Community Networking is the appropriate service to utilize to refer and link the beneficiary.
+If the individual requires paid supports to participate or engage once connected with the activity, Community Networking is the appropriate service to utilize to refer and link the individual.

 Specific functions are: